openstack/swift/CONTRIBUTING.md

 The [``swift-specs``](https://github.com/openstack/swift-specs) repo
 can be used for collaborative design work before a feature is implemented.

-Openstack's gerrit system is used to collaborate on the design spec.
-Once approved Openstack provides a doc site to easily read these [specs](http://specs.openstack.org/openstack/swift-specs/)
+OpenStack's gerrit system is used to collaborate on the design spec.
+Once approved OpenStack provides a doc site to easily read these [specs](http://specs.openstack.org/openstack/swift-specs/)

 A spec is needed for more impactful features.
 Coordinating a feature between many devs (especially across companies) is a great example of when a spec is